seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

 }
 {% endhighlight %}

 It accepts an instance of the `Browser` as a constructor dependency.
 The public interface is very simple and consists of two methods: `parse(array $urls))` and `getMovieData()`.
 The first one does the job: runs the requests and traverses the DOM.
-And the seconds one is just to receive the results and the job is done.
+And the seconds one is just to receive the results when the job is done.

 Now, we can try it in action.
 Let's try to asynchronously parse two movies: